Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

-One observes from Tables \ref{tab:EmailEUStatic}, \ref{tab:EmailTrafficStatic} and \ref{tab:SwitchAppStatic} that random forest (RF) is usually more accurate for graph embeddings that include our SRP feature vectors in baselines.
+\textbf{Algorithm Performance with Graphlet Features:} Tables \ref{tab:EmailEUStatic}, \ref{tab:EmailTrafficStatic} and \ref{tab:SwitchAppStatic} indicate that random forest (RF) is usually more accurate for graph embeddings that include our SRP feature vectors in baselines.
 This is because RF automatically performs feature selection during training and adapts to the change in number of features.
 As a result, it is easier for RF to achieve better results given a similar amount of effort fine-tuning the hyper-parameters.
-Finally, the improvements on all machine learning models confirm that it is worth combining our graph embedding with other methods to achieve better performance.
+Finally, the improvements on all machine learning models confirm that it is worth combining our {\emph{gl2vec}} graph embedding with other methods to achieve better performance.